hieblmi/go-lnd-router-events/README.md

 In case the payment through our node isn't successful we will observe a [ForwardFailEvent](https://api.lightning.community/#routerrpc-forwardfailevent) or [LinkFailEvent](https://api.lightning.community/#routerrpc-linkfailevent).
 In these cases we simply remove the respective ForwardEvent from our map.

 ### Disclaimer
 This stuff is experimental so use it with care.
-I am highly appreciative of feedback and ways to improve my understanding of everything ⚡Lightning⚡.
+I am highly appreciative of feedback and ways to improve my understanding of everything Lightning.
 If you like what you see you could send me a tip.
 Download a [LightningAddress](https://lightningaddress.com/) enabled wallet like [Blixt](https://blixtwallet.github.io/) or [BlueWallet](https://bluewallet.io/) and tip to: ⚡heebs@allmysats.com